deltachat/deltachat-pages/en/verify-downloads.md

 ## Desktop

-The public key used for signing desktop releases is published here and on <https://keys.openpgp.org/search?q=deltachat-signing@merlinux.eu>.
+The public key used for signing desktop releases is published below and on <https://keys.openpgp.org/search?q=deltachat-signing@merlinux.eu>.

 You can find detailed instructions for verification at `https://download.delta.chat/desktop/<version>/signature.asc` (example: for v1.59.1 you can find instructions in <https://download.delta.chat/desktop/v1.59.1/signature.asc>).